Frank-Devon/3d-Software-Renderer/README.md

 - Painters algorithm used

 **What's next**
 - Vec type is very slow.
-All it's memory is stored on the heap.
+All of it's memory is stored on the heap.
 Static allocation will be used.
 This should increase speed greatly.
 - Texturing
 - Depth buffer
 - All rasterizing done with draw pixel function of SDL, no more draw line and draw triangle function calls.